When we work for ourselves, it’s assumed we’ll grow, take on staff and get a bigger office, continually pushing forward to build our creative agency.

 Big doesn't mean an easier life

 It's a myth that staff will make your life easier.
 Sadly, it's just unlikely that you'll be doing anything creative, and will instead be working on managing people, general administration and all the stuff that keeps your agency alive.
-That is, until you've become big enough to take a step back maybe five or 10 years from now.
+That is until you've become big enough to take a step back maybe five or ten years from now.

 And if you think you can go on holiday without worrying about your agency?
-Frustratingly, you'll never be able to fully escape.
+Frustratingly, you'll never be able to escape entirely.
 Not when staff need your help with an emergency.

 Big doesn't always create more money

 If you're thinking of growing an agency because you want to make serious money and are prepared to endure what that entails, then be my guest!
 But note that you could initially be earning less than you did when you freelanced.
 That's because staff salaries, office costs, computer equipment, software subscriptions, tax, VAT – they all add up and take a series chunk out of your profits.

 And if you do hit the jackpot and earn more?
 Expect to go through pain to get it — more money, more problems, as they say.

 Some of the wealthiest people I know (and I'm talking about one family who has an $8 million house in the best suburb of New York City) don't even get enough time to enjoy the cash, because they're working all hours of every day, trying to make more money to fund their crazy lifestyles.
 It's weird.
 I see it all the time.
 The more you make, the more you're tied down.
 Is that what you want?
 Reach 40 and wonder where your life has gone?

 Do you think you have it tough as a freelancer?
 Wait until you have ten salaries to worry about, and dozens of clients to keep happy.
 Growing an agency relies on constant, you guessed it, growth.
 Once you take on staff, you have to worry about retaining them by winning more clients.
 And when you've gained more work, you'll need more people – and so on.